Visco-inertial effects

 Limitations

-The expression given by Johnson, Koplik & Dashen does not describe the exact behavior of the dynamic mass density as $\omega$ tends to zero: the imaginary part of $\widetilde{\rho}$ is underestimated at low frequencies.
+The expression of $\widetilde{\rho}$ given by Johnson, Koplik & Dashen does not describe the exact behavior of the dynamic mass density as $\omega$ tends to zero.
+The real part of the mass density (or the imaginary part of the dynamic permeability is not correct.

 Pride, Morgan & Gangi [PMG93] have proposed a modified expression of the dynamic density.
-However, the expression given by Pride, Morgan & Gangi and further modified by D. Lafarge [Laf93] is rarely used as new required parameters cannot be characterized yet.
+However, the expression given by Pride, Morgan & Gangi and further modified by D. Lafarge [Laf93] is rarely used as the new required parameters need developments to be characterized.

 Changes to the JCA model by Pride et al. and D. Lafarge are detailed in the Johnson-Champoux-Allard-Pride-Lafarge model.

-Changes to the JCA model by Lafarge et al. are detailed in the Johnson-Champoux-Allard-Lafarge model.
+The new model for $\widetilde{K}$ ($\widetilde{\rho}$ remains unchanged) introduced by Lafarge et al. is detailed in the Johnson-Champoux-Allard-Lafarge model dedicated page.